Scary Movie (film series): Scary Movie 5 (2013)

 Scary Movie 5 is the fifth film of the franchise and was directed by Malcolm D. Lee.
 It is the only film in the franchise to not star Anna Faris and Regina Hall.
 It grossed $78,613,981 worldwide and became the lowest-grossing film of the franchise.

-The film Mama (2013) is primarily parodied, and follows a couple that discovers, via the recordings of video cameras, that they and their three newly adopted children are being haunted by a mysterious demon.
+The Paranormal Activity films, Mama (2013), Black Swan (2010) and Rise of the Planet of the Apes (2011) are primarily parodied, and follows a young couple who, after adopting three feral children, must use home surveillance cameras and supernatural experts to battle a malevolent demon haunting their home.

-Scary Movie 6 (2026)
+Scary Movie (2026)

 In April 2024, it was announced that a new film was in development, with producer Neal H. Moritz attached to the project.
-Production will be financed entirely by Miramax, while Paramount Pictures will distribute the movie.
+Production was financed entirely by Miramax, while Paramount Pictures distributed the movie.
 In October 2024, it was confirmed that the Wayans brothers would reunite for the first time in 18 years to develop the new film.
-It will be the first film in the series not to be produced by Dimension Films, due to the company being shut down on July 16, 2018 following The Weinstein Company's liquidation, and the second film in the series to be produced by Miramax.
-In August 2025, Regina Hall and Anna Faris were confirmed to reprise their roles as Brenda Meeks and Cindy Campbell.
-The film is scheduled to begin filming in October 2025 and release on June 14, 2026.
+It was the first film in the series not to be produced by Dimension Films, due to the company being shut down on July 16, 2018 following The Weinstein Company's liquidation, and the second film in the series to be produced by Miramax.
+In August 2025, Regina Hall and Anna Faris were confirmed to reprise their roles as Brenda Meeks and Cindy Campbell, respectively.
+The film began filming in October 2025 and was released on June 5, 2026, after previously being slated to release on June 12.